NehharShah/nexus-por/README.md

-# Nexus zkVM Proof of Solvency POC
+# Nexus zkVM Proof of Reserves & Solvency  POC

-A POC on Proof of Reserves system using the [Nexus zkVM SDK](https://github.com/nexus-xyz/nexus-zkvm).
+A POC on Proof of  Reserves& Solvency system using the [Nexus zkVM SDK](https://github.com/nexus-xyz/nexus-zkvm).

 ---